-ELMA365 On-Premises > Prepare infrastructure > Kubernetes / Prepare a Kubernetes cluster for ELMA365
+ELMA365 On-Premises > Prepare infrastructure > Kubernetes / Kubernetes cluster

-Deckhouse is a fully-featured platform based on Open Source components.
-Apart from “Vanilla Kubernetes”, it includes modules for monitoring, load balancing, autoscaling, secure access, etc. The modules are pre-configured, integrated with each other, and ready to use.
-All cluster and platform components are managed (and updated) in a fully automated fashion.
+To operate ELMA365, a functional Kubernetes cluster is required.
+We recommend using the Deckhouse platform built on Open Source components.
+Besides Kubernetes, this platform incorporates additional modules for monitoring, traffic balancing, autoscaling, secure access, and more.
+The modules are pre‑configured, integrated with each other, and ready to use.
+The management of all cluster components and the platform, as well as their updates, are fully automated.

 Deckhouse is certified by CNCF.